flatcar-archive/flatcar-docs/os/booting-on-openstack.md

         - ssh-rsa ABCD...
 ```

-The `{PRIVATE_IPV4}` and `{PUBLIC_IPV4}` substitution variables are fully supported in Flatcar Linux Configs on OpenStack deployments using the metadata service.
+The `{PRIVATE_IPV4}` and `{PUBLIC_IPV4}` substitution variables are fully supported in Container Linux Configs on OpenStack deployments using the metadata service.
 Unfortunately systems relying on config drive are currently unsupported.

 ## Launch cluster